-If you opt for entirely mechanised control, you are likely to have to undertake annual mechanised follow up.
+If you opt for entirely mechanised control, you will have to undertake annual mechanised follow up.
 However, you can only claim the follow up payment twice over the five years.
 The rate is such, that two follow up claims are likely to cover the costs of mechanised control.